philipp-spiess/this-week-in-react/src/issues/13/README.md

-I'm thrilled to present you the latest This Week In React ⚛️.
+I’m thrilled to present you the latest This Week In React ⚛️.
 Let’s dive right in.

 ---